Who We Are

-Provide legal advice on both routine and complex matters to internal clients to manage legal risks faced by the Corporation relating to clearance and settlement operations.
-Advise internal clients on specific regulations applicable to OCC.
-Work with personnel from the business units to articulate nature of changes to the Corporation’s By-Laws and Rules to the regulators.
-Serve as corporate liaison to the regulators.
+The Executive Principal, Associate General Counsel, will provide senior legal counsel to internal business clients on both routine and complex matters regarding legal risk.
+Specifically, the Executive Principal, Associate General Counsel will advise internal clients on regulations applicable to OCC and work with personnel from the business units to articulate the nature of changes to the Corporation’s By-Laws and Rules to OCC’s regulators.

 Primary Duties and Responsibilities: